7th Week of the Spring CSA Season: Week of April 15th

 • Roots: red beets, yellow beets, chioggia beets, large carrots*, watermelon radish, yellow potatoes, daikon radish, Gilfeather turnip, parsnips**

-• Alliums: garlic, yellow onions, scallions
+• Alliums: garlic, scallions

 • Herbs: parlsey